 Stitt bans state-funded travel to California

-Citing "Oklahoma's pro-life stance," Gov. Kevin Stitt on Thursday signed an executive order banning all nonessential state-funded travel to California.
+Citing "Oklahoma's pro-life stance," Stitt on Thursday signed an executive order banning all non-essential state-funded travel to California.
 The move comes after the San Francisco Board of Supervisors in October banned city-funded travel to 22 states, including Oklahoma, that city officials say have "restrictive abortion laws."
-The ban that also prevents the city from contracting with businesses in those states took effect Jan.
+The ban took effect Jan.
 1. Stitt's executive order also comes almost two years after Golden State leaders banned state travel to Oklahoma because of a policy they consider discriminatory toward LGBT people.